coil-language/coil-lang/README.md

 ["won"]::map({ won: 10 }) // hoping to get [10]
 ```

 The reason is we haven't implemented the `Callable` protocol.
-So lets do it for objects
+So lets do it for object literals

 ```
 protocol Callable

-impl Callable for Object = {
+impl Callable for ObjectLiteral = {
   fn call(key) = this[key]
 }